jinghuazhao/INF/doc/SOMAscan.md

 ## METHODS

-(Adapted from Sun BB, et al. (2018).
-Genomic atlas of the human plasma proteome. *Nature* 558: 73–79)

 **Study participants**.
 The INTERVAL study comprises about 50,000 participants nested within a randomized trial of varying blood donation intervals9.
 Between mid-2012 and mid-2014, blood donors aged 18 years and older were recruited at